 The Authority provides post-employment healthcare benefits (including Medicare Part B reimbursement) and prescription drug coverage through participation in the New Jersey Health Benefits Program, as sponsored and administered by the State of New Jersey, to retirees having 25 years or more of service in the PERS, or to those individuals approved for disability retirement.
 These post-employment benefits also extend to the retirees' covered dependents.
 Upon turning 65 years of age, a retiree must opt for Medicare as their primary coverage, with State benefits providing supplemental coverage.
 In addition, life insurance is provided to retirees in an amount equal to 3/16 of their average salary during the final 12 months of active employment.
 These post-employment benefits, referred to as OPEB, are presently provided by the Authority at no cost to the retiree.
 The State has the authority to establish and amend the benefit provisions offered and contribution requirements.
 The plan is considered an agent multiple-employer defined benefit plan for financial reporting purposes.
-The State of New Jersey, Department of the Treasury, Division of Pension and Benefits, issues publicly available financial reports that include the financial statements for the State of New Jersey, Department of the Treasury, Division of Pension and Benefits, Po.
+The State of New Jersey, Department of the Treasury, Division of Pension and Benefits, issues publicly available financial reports that include the financial statements for the State Health Benefits Program Funds.
+The financial reports may be obtained by writing to the State of New Jersey, Department of the Treasury, Division of Pension and Benefits, P.O.
 Box 295, Trenton, New Jersey, 08625-0295.